khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 - It can also batch, compress, and encrypt the data before loading it
   - -> minimizing the amount of storage used at the destination and increasing security.

+- When an Amazon Kinesis Data Stream is configured as the source of a Kinesis Firehose delivery stream, Firehose’s PutRecord and PutRecordBatch operations are disabled and Kinesis Agent cannot write to Kinesis Firehose Delivery Stream directly

 - ![Overview](https://d1.awsstatic.com/pdp-how-it-works-assets/product-page-diagram_Amazon-KDF_HIW-V2-Updated-Diagram@2x.6e531854393eabf782f5a6d6d3b63f2e74de0db4.png)
 ## Analytics
 - Amazon Kinesis Data Analytics is the easiest way to analyze streaming data in real-time.
 Kinesis Data Analytics enables you to easily and quickly build queries and sophisticated streaming applications in three simple steps: